shivamuppal2318/air-quality-monitoring-/README.md

 2. Environmental Awareness: Users can gain insights into the surrounding air quality, contributing to overall environmental awareness.
 3. Smart Decision Making: Real-time data will enable users to make informed decisions about indoor and outdoor activities based on air quality conditions.
-4. User-Friendly: The system will be designed for easy use and accessibility, catering to individuals of all age groups.
+4. User-Friendly: The system will be designed for easy use and accessibility, catering to individuals of all age groups. n the project we have used models like RNN(LSTM) for predicting AQI content.
+RNN stands for Recurrent Neural Network, and LSTM stands for Long Short-Term Memory.
+These are types of neural networks that are great for processing sequential data, like time series data.
+Now, let's talk about the other models you mentioned, KNN classifier and SVM.
+KNN stands for k- Nearest Neighbors, and it's a simple yet effective algorithm for classification.
+It works by finding the k nearest neighbors to a given data point and assigns it to the majority class among those neighbors.
+SVM, which stands for Support Vector Machine, is another powerful algorithm used for classification and regression tasks.
+It works by finding the best possible hyperplane that separates different classes in the data.
+It's great for handling non-linear data and can handle higher-dimensional feature spaces.